jackson2787/fixed_point/README.md

 # fixed_point
-A letter and its fixed point.
-If you get it, you get it.
+*A letter, and its fixed point.*

+> A message can’t pass through certain gates,
+> so instead I made a mirror.
+> If you’re reading this, you’ve already completed half the proof.

+The rest isn’t code — it’s intent.
+No CV.
+No contact form.
+Just signal.

 Dear OpenAI Team,